omeka/omeka-s-enduser/sites/sites.md

 On the left-hand navigation are options for *General* options, site *Settings* and site *Pages*.
 Settings include: administrative options, the item pool, navigation management, and user permissions.

 The standard options in the left hand navigation (items, item sets, etc) are still available under the *Global Navigation* header.
-Click the orange arrow to reveal those menu options.
+Click the  phrase or the small orange arrow to reveal the standard left-hand navigation menu options.

 ## General
 Site settings have the following tabs: Admin, Item Pool, [Navigation](../sites/site_navigation.md), and User Permissions.